From Deception to Redemption

 The Pastor's wife was really good to talk to me one-on-one after Bible study, and answer my questions.
 She would also pray with me, which was a new experience.
 That helped me to trust the Lord more and more.
 I was impressed with how she trusted the Lord and expected Him to answer, like she had a real relationship with Him.
 I noticed the same in the other women of the group as well.
 I wanted to have that relationship with the Lord too.
 It was great for me to experience the love at Calvary Chapel, and also to compare the worship of that church to the LDS church.
 Worship is so different and bold in the Christian churches compared to the LDS church.
 I was growing more and more spiritually every day, and attending this church helped me begin to learn more of the Bible and grow in the Lord.

 The Rasts suggested I write to Jim Spencer, since he was an ex-Mormon.
-I thought about it, and finally went to the mazeministry.com site and read the information.
-Jim has a “Book of Mormon Comparison Machine” there.
+I thought about it, and finally went to his website and read the information.
+Jim had a “Book of Mormon Comparison Machine” there [Editor's note: the website is no longer online].
 I went through it and couldn't believe how much the Book of Mormon had been changed.
 Some changes were so drastic that it changed the meaning of the verse completely!
 Some of the changes that bothered me the most were the verses like 1 Nephi 11:21, where it was changed from reading,

 "And the angel said unto me, behold the Lamb of God, yea, even the Eternal Father!
 Knowest thou the meaning of the tree which thy father saw?" (original 1830 version) to,

 "And the angel said unto me: Behold the Lamb of God, yea, evenof the Eternal Father!
 Knowest thou the meaning of the tree which thy father saw?" (my 1992 edition).